 The Ultimate Bromeliad Plant Potting Mix Recipe

-While there are plenty of ready-made, pre-mixed bromeliad potting mix options available to purchase, you can also create your own at home by mixing a few common potting mix ingredients.
-Making your own is not only less expensive, but it also allows you to tailor the potting mix to your unique plant’s needs.
+While plenty of ready-made, pre-mixed bromeliad potting mix options are available, you can also create your own at home by mixing a few common potting mix ingredients.
+Making your own is less expensive and allows you to tailor the potting mix to your unique plant’s needs.

 Saxicolous and Epiphytic Bromeliad Plant Soil Mixes: